Copyright Data:

 EPILOGUE.27s: This is spoken by Sakura in Clamp's Card Captor Sakura manga.
 It can be found on page 154 of Tokyopop / Chix Comix's Card Captor Sakura Volume 1.
 Translation by Maria Simpson.
 Translation copyright © 2000 Mixx Entertainment, Inc. Original Japanese version copyright © 1996 Clamp.

-EPILOGUE.27u: Kim's comment isn't copyright © anyone because she just said it to me, totally out of the blue, in the car one day.
+EPILOGUE.27u: Jen's comment isn't copyright © anyone because she just said it to me, totally out of the blue, in the car one day.

 EPILOGUE.27v: All the lyrics in all the Men Without Hats songs quoted in this little essay are copyright © 1987 Ivan Doroschuk, and can all be found of Pop Goes The World.
 The songs the lyrics belong to are noted contextually.
 "The Hollow Men" (1925) by T.S.
 Eliot may have just entered the public domain, and so I guess I don't have to list any copyright data.
 It is published by Faber & Faber, though.
 However, if I'm wrong, send me an e-mail and I'll fix my error.
 In any case, I haven't been able to find any copyright info on the poem.
 So, if someone out there knows if it's public domain or not, send me the copyright data, too.
 Or at least point towards it.